 What is CHOP’s plan to distribute the vaccine?

-We are following the national vaccine distribution plan, which is occurring in a phased approach, starting with healthcare personnel and residents of long-term care facilities.
+We are following the national vaccine distribution plan, which is occurring in a phased approach.
 As the national distribution plan continues to evolve to include other groups, such as frontline essential workers and the general public, we will continue to update the CHOP community.
 Get the latest information about our COVID-19 vaccine distribution efforts here.

 Have the COVID-19 vaccines been approved for use in children?